ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 - Cowork independently on work related to R (and perhaps focus on work that often gets neglected)
 - Get answers to your questions

-We will host sessions on the first Tuesday of the month, alternating times to accommodate different parts of the world.
+We will host sessions on the first Tuesday of each month, alternating times to accommodate different parts of the world.
 Come for the full 2 hrs or only as long as you need!

-Our first two coworking sessions will take place **[Tuesday September 7th 2021 9-11am Pacific](/events/coworking-2021-09/)** and **[Tuesday October 5th 2021 9-11am Australian Western](/events/coworking-2021-10/)**
+Our first two sessions take place **[Tuesday September 7th 2021 9-11am Pacific](/events/coworking-2021-09/)** hosted by [Steffi LaZerte](/author/steffi-lazerte/) and **[Tuesday October 5th 2021 9-11am Australian Western](/events/coworking-2021-10/)** hosted by [Nick Tierney](/author/nicholas-tierney/).

 ## Format